keithbuhler/dissertation-story/Dissertation Story.md

 Human virtues would also be those qualities that enable one to perform  characteristically rational activities such as speaking, socializing, thoughtful acting, and creating.
 By nature, we are inherently self-aware language-users who grow up and live in a language-community with a history and tradition, and who are curious to know what is true about ourselves and our world.
 We are also extravagantly innovative, creating myriad tools, forms of art, and other products for our use and enjoyment.
 We are inherently conscious and self-conscious beings who speak, interpret, and create in the context of a linguistic community such as a family, society, and culture.
 And as *practical* rational animals, we are inherently goal-oriented and self-determining beings who are to some degree able to acquire new traits or lose them, able to achieve our natural ends or fail to achieve them, able to become aware of the "givenness" of our biology and work with or against it, and are able to treat an entire biological life not only as an event but as a project.
 Although we are pushed about by our biological instincts and by social pressures, we do not *simply* stumble around through life; at times we also act on *reasons*.
 That is, we deliberate about future actions, and reflect on past actions, and become puzzled about what is called for in the present.
 The success of our actions is not guaranteed, and the reasonableness of our justifications is not guaranteed.
 Rather, we muddle through on the best evidence we have.

 The criteria of a definition of virtue, then, is that the excellences intrinsic to our life form are those qualities that practical rational animals per se *need* to be what they are and to live life in such a way as to become what they can potentially become.

 Just as importantly, *natural badness* would be the property or set of properties that practical rational animals *need to avoid*.
 The category of natural evils is expansive: hunger, exposure to predators or extreme temperatures, disease, accidental injury, and premature death.
 In some sense, each of these frustrates one's development toward the natural end of being a fully mature practical reasoner and hence partly constitute species-specific misery.
 But the sub-set of natural evils we should call 'vices' would be those acquirable qualities that we inflict upon ourselves and others.

-To illustrate my meaning, it might be helpful at this juncture to paint the portrait of the kind of naturally developed human being I have in mind.
-Without discriminating between *virtuous* or acquired excellence and *natural* or unacquired, we can say that the maximally *human* person would be (a) physically excellent, healthy, strong, developed, and whole; (b) rationally excellent in speech, knowledge, reasoning, and social interaction -- perhaps knowledgable, smart, properly trusting and properly critical, perceptive, calm, sociable, wise, patient, teachable, moderate, valuing each thing according to its worth.
-Call this person beautific.
-The maximally beautified human being is one who has by whatever means become what human beings potentially can be and are by nature.

-By contrast, the maximally inhuman person would exemplify all that could go wrong with a human life, both due to bad fortune and to a person's own fault.
-Such a person would be (a) physically imperfect, sick, weak, undeveloped, diseased, (b) ignorant, stupid, overly credulous and overly skeptical, unperceptive, angry, solitary, foolish, rash, unteachable, immoderate, highly valuing worthless things and disregarding the most valuable things.
-Call this person miserific: both pitiable for their bad fortune and despicable for their bad character and bad choices.
-The maximally miserific person is the one who has by whatever means become the worst possible example of what a human being can be.

-Before I analyze some recent neo-Aristotelian accounts of virtue and vice, I should make a couple of clarifications.

 ### Intrinsic Goods

-The first clarificatory point is that virtues are intrinsic goods.
+I need to make a few clarifying points.
+The first clarification is that virtues are intrinsic goods.
 They enable one to be a practical, rational primate, but they are more than instrumentally valuable.
 Virtues on my account will also turn out to be constitutive of humanity.
 It may seem to odd to categorize essential properties of humanity as morally praiseworthy traits.
 But the point is essential to my case.
 Virtues are not just "morally praiseworthy" qualities; they are *the human* qualities.
 Virtues are examples of *humanness* in its exemplary form.

 I grant that the notion that virtues are "the human" qualities is a reversal on the all-too-common mistake that "human" qualities are neutral with respect to moral praise or blame.
 The reason for this reversal of, as  I tried to argue above, is that all life forms discovered by scientific investigation and articulated in generic propositions are inherently normative.
 Hence, the concept of human nature cannot and should not be value-neutral.
 Rather, as Micah Lott points out, the concept of human nature: